 Heaven Made Famous Cajun Deep Fried Turkey Recipe

-From the author: This is a Fried Turkey Recipe everyone will love.
-Not hot, no weird spices that produce a non-traditional Thanksgiving Turkey Flavor, this recipe is a garlicky, buttery, flavorful original Cajun Deep Fried Turkey.
-I worked for years perfecting this recipe and it is absolutely the best traditional, original Cajun Deep fried turkey you will every taste until you cook another one.
+This is a Fried Turkey Recipe everyone will love.
+Not hot, no weird spices that produce a non-traditional Thanksgiving Turkey Flavor, this recipe is a garlicky, buttery, flavorful original Cajun Deep Fried Turkey with butter, garlic, and peanut oil.
+The author worked for years perfecting this recipe and it is absolutely the best traditional, original Cajun Deep fried turkey you will ever taste until you cook another one.

 Ingredients